Distributed Edge Coloring with Small Palettes and a Special Case of the Constructive Lov\'asz Local Lemma

-\paragraph{Organization.} In Section~\ref{sect:lowerbound} we give lower bounds on $(2\Delta-2)$-edge coloring.
+In Section~\ref{sect:lowerbound} we give lower bounds on $(2\Delta-2)$-edge coloring.
+In Section~\ref{sect:Vizing} we give lower bounds on a class of ``recoloring'' algorithms for Vizing's theorem.
 In Section~\ref{sect:randAlg} we give a randomized $(1+\epsilon)\Delta$-edge coloring algorithm, which requires a distributed LLL algorithm when $\epsilon^2\Delta$ is sufficiently small.
 In Section~\ref{sect:tree-LLL} we give new LLL algorithms for tree-structured dependency graphs.
 In Section~\ref{sect:tree-decomp} we present new network decomposition algorithms for trees, which are used in Section~\ref{sect:tree-LLL}.
-In Section~\ref{sect:upperbound} we prove some bounds on the problems of $\Delta$- and $(\Delta+1)$-edge coloring trees.
-In Section~\ref{sect:Vizing} we give lower bounds on a class of ``recoloring'' algorithms for Vizing's theorem.
-We conclude in Section~\ref{sect:conclusion}.
-Some details in Section~\ref{sect:randAlg} are left to Appendix \ref{sect:concentration}.
+In Section~\ref{sect:upperbound} we prove some new bounds on the complexity of $\Delta$- and $(\Delta+1)$-edge coloring trees, both in the oriented and unoriented cases.
+Much of the analysis of the randomized edge-coloring algorithm (Section~\ref{sect:randAlg}) appears in Appendix~\ref{sect:concentration}.

 {\mathcal{T}_\Delta} {\operatorname{Orient}} {\mathcal{E}_0} {\mathcal{E}_1} {\mathcal{E}_0^\star} {\mathcal{E}_1^\star}